CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 * reports queue: incoming messages that contain a delivery report
 * refused queue: incoming messages that were not accepted

-The names of all these queues are optional and you may leave them blank.
+The names of all these queues are optional and you may set them all to empty strings.
 If you do not set an explicit "inbox" queue, all incoming messages are automatically published to the "outbox" queue.
 This means that all incoming messages are automatically sent out again.
 Leaving this "inbox" queue empty is a very common thing to do, especially if you set up MailerQ as a retransmitter.

 You can also leave the "local" and "reports" queue settings empty.
 If you do this MailerQ will not explicitly check whether an email was sent to a